-OPM wants to make sure you are aware of two Federal programs that complement the FEHB Program.
-First, the Federal Flexible Spending Account (FSA) Program, also known as FSAFEDS, lets you set aside pre-tax money to pay for health and dependent care expenses.
+Second, the Federal Flexible Spending Account Program, also known as FSAFEDS, lets you set aside pre-tax money to pay for health and dependent care expenses.
 The result can be a discount of 20% to more than 40% on services you routinely pay for out-of-pocket.
-Second, the Federal Long Term Care Insurance Program (FLTCIP) helps cover long term care costs, which are not covered under the FEHB.